Constructing linear bicategories: Introduction

-We want to develop non-locally posetal examples as well.
-This is done beginning in Section \ref{loc}.
-We begin with an example, which we use to illustrate a more general notion.
-We consider $\biloc$, the bicategory whose objects are locales, 1-cells are bimodules and two-cells are bimodule homomorphisms.
-This bicategory turns out to be what we call a {\it Girard bicategory}.
-The authors of \cite{CKS} refer to this notion as a biclosed bicategory with cyclic dualizing 1-cells.
-Girard bicategories are best seen as the lifting of the notion of symmetric monoidal closed category with a dualizing object to the bicategorical setting.
-Every Girard bicategory is a linear bicategory and we show that a number of classic examples of bicategories fit into this framework and thus give examples of linear bicategories.
-In particular, various bicategories of bimodules and matrices are Girard bicategories.
-The notion of what we call a Girard bicategory is found in Section 3.4 of \cite{CKS}, but we deveop the theory in detail as we see it as a rich source of examples.
+We finally develop non-locally posetal examples as well.
+This is done in Section \ref{non-posetal}.
+We begin by considering $\biloc$, the bicategory whose objects are locales, 1-cells are bimodules and two-cells are bimodule homomorphisms, which we use to illustrate a more general notion.
+This turns out to be what \cite{Cockett_Koslowski_Seely_2000} refer to as cyclic $*$-autonomous bicategories, which are linear bicategories.
+We show that a number of classic examples of bicategories fit into this framework.
+In particular, the bicategories of quantales and of quantaloids (with their respective modules) are linear bicategories.

-\begin{rem} {\em There are unfortunate notational conflicts between linear logic notation and the usual notation for ordered structures, as well as within the linear logic community.
-We now give our choice for notation for the remainder of the paper.
+\begin{rem} There are unfortunate notational conflicts between linear logic notation and the usual notation for ordered structures, as well as within the linear logic community.
+We now give our choice for notation for the remainder of the paper, chosen to be in line with the notation of \cite{Cockett_Seely_1997} and \cite{Cockett_Koslowski_Seely_2000}.